vmware-archive/usb-login-scripts/README.md

 ## Features

-* Load a password-protected SSH key, which will automatically expire at 6:20 local time (or after 1 hour, whichever is longer)
+* Load a password-protected SSH key, which will automatically expire at 6:20 local time
+    + or after 1 hour, whichever is longer
 * Add your email and initials to the .git-authors file on the machine
+    + if needed
 * Log in to Google Chrome and Okta (requires manual intervention for 2FA prompts)
+    + optional to skip this at runtime
-* Automatically pull script updates from github (off by default; needs flag)
+* Automatically pull script updates from github
+    + off by default; needs flag
 * Automatically unmount the drive when complete

 ## Installation

+### Disk formatting

+These steps are not necessary if your drive has already been formatted, e.g. because you previously used Tammer's blog's steps.

 1. Insert your USB and run the following command to get the disk identifier:
     ```bash